How To Save Money On Gas:

 Automakers have introduced “Stop/Start” technology to take advantage of the fuel efficiency gained by this relatively new technology.
 General Motors offered 13 models with this technology in 2017 and 19 different models in 2018.

 Start-stop systems shut down and restarts the engine on vehicles automatically thus reducing engine idle time.
 This increase fuel economy while reducing auto emissions.
 This is most effective during heavy traffic.

-It’s a little weird when you stop at a stop light and your engine turns off, but when you hit the gas pedal, it starts again and you continue driving.
+It’s a little weird when you stop at a stop light and your engine turns off.
+But, when you hit the gas pedal, it starts up again and you continue driving.
 I will say that this stop/start technology is not very popular among American drivers.Did you know that in France it is against the law to idle in your car?
 This law has been on the books since 1963 and there is a large fine for letting you car idle while parked.
 Click To Tweet

 Be a Smooth Driver

 Drive smoothly.
 Don’t speed up and slow down.
 Try to accelerate slowly from any stopped position to get the best gas mileage.
 When you reach your desired speed, maintain that speed at a near constant rate.
 Slowly decelerate (coast) when approaching stop lights and stop signs.

 Changing your speed constantly reduces fuel efficiency.
 It’s usually not worth the few seconds of time you think you’re saving.

 Make sure your gas cap is in proper working order and it not allowing gas fumes to vent.
 Check the seals in the inside of the cap.
 If they are broken, cracked or missing, get a new gas cap.
 Your money is evaporating into thin air.